MicrosoftDocs/xamarin-docs/docs/xamarin-forms/creating-mobile-apps-xamarin-forms/summaries/chapter13.md

 The bitmap will always render at 160 device-independent units.
 (The standard Xamarin.Forms solution template only includes the hdpi, xhdpi, and xxhdpi folders.)

-The Windows Runtime projects support a bitmap naming scheme that consists of a scaling factor in pixels per device-independent unit as a percentage, for example:
+The UWP project supports a bitmap naming scheme that consists of a scaling factor in pixels per device-independent unit as a percentage, for example:

 - MyImage.scale-200.jpg at 320 pixels square